wikimedia/mediawiki-services-wikispeech-pronlex/TechnicalOverview.md

 An entry can be converted to and from JSON.

+### Architecture

+The `pronlex` package consists of a lexicon database and a lexicon server, plus some additional helper modules.
+The server is written in [`golang`](https://golang.org), supporting `go 1.13` or higher.

+The lexicon server has an HTTP Rest API (more information about the API can be found below).

+The lexicon database stores entries in a relational database, [Sqlite3](https://sqlite.org/index.html).
+The SQL schema --- the definition of the database structure --- is a string constant found in the file [schema.go](https://github.com/stts-se/pronlex/blob/master/dbapi/schema.go).

 ### HTTP API

 There is an HTTP server for the pronlex database.
 A documentation of the HTTP API can be accessed once the server is started (default address: http://localhost:8787).